codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"Only by acceptance of the past, can you alter it." - T.S.
-Eliot
+"Instead of being intimidated by the limitations, be inspired to find new ways around them." - Ralph Marston

 <!-- Powered By zenquotes.io -->
 ```